tianyi-zhang/interactive-program-synthesis/README.md

 **Note:** Use `java --version` to check the versions.
 We recommend using the 64-bit version of Java so we can allocate more memory to the program synthesizer that runs in a JVM.
 If you use a 32-bit version, we can only allocate a maximum amount of 4G memory to the synthesizer theorectically.
 In practice, the actual allocated memory could be as low as 1G.
 When downloading Java, please try to download the distribution or installer with `x64` in its name (not `x86`).

-2. (Optional) Z3
+2. Z3

-**Note:** This is optional because we have already included several Z3 distributions for Linux/Mac/Windows into our tool.
-You don't have to install Z3 by yourself.
-However, we have seen several folks run into issues related to Z3, such as `java.lang.UnsatisfiedLinkError: ...\libz3java.dll: Can't find dependent libraries`.
-It means none of the Z3 distributions in our tool are compatible with your operating system.
-In such cases, we recommend you to manually install Z3 and its Java bindings following the instructions [here](https://github.com/Z3Prover/z3).
+Please install Z3 and its Java bindings following the instructions [here](https://github.com/Z3Prover/z3).
 We also copied the essential steps here.
 ```bash
 python scripts/mk_make.py --java ### Please include the --java flag to build Java bindings
 cd build